bjma/hackclub/README.md

 * Learn PHP to add functionality (will do at the very end, tentative actually)
 * Add more tutorials for other languages

-Libraries:
+Credits:
-* particleground.js
+* particleground.js JavaScript library
-* Bootstrap CSS
+* Bootstrap CSS library
+* formspree.io (Server that redirects form submissions to email)

 <!-- WHY
       ARE